15 Most Expensive Yachts In The World | 2025 Edition

 Owner: Paul Allen (Until his death in 2018)

-Octopus superyacht was built by Lürssen yachts for Microsoft co-founder Paul Allen in 2003.
+The Octopus superyacht was built by Lürssen Yachts for Microsoft co-founder Paul Allen in 2003.
 It was the largest yacht at the time of its launch.
 Unlike most private superyachts, Octopus has been mostly loaned out for scientific research and exploration purposes.

 The superyacht has a total of eight decks with 13 guest suites and a private owner’s deck.
 Amenities include a gym, a spa, an entertainment center, and a basketball court.
 Moreover, it has not one but two helipads.

 In December 2018, the yacht underwent an overhaul at Blohm+Voss shipyard for over seven months.
-In 2021, the yacht was reported to be bought by an anonymous buyer for £200 million.
+In 2021, the yacht was reported to have been bought by an anonymous buyer for £200 million.

 More To Know

-How Long it Takes to Build a Superyacht?
+How Long Does It Take to Build a Superyacht?

 The construction of a superyacht is usually done in four phases – planning or design, engineering, superstructure construction, and outfitting.

 It takes about three to four years to build an entire custom superyacht.
 While it takes less time to construct a vessel on a pre-developed platform with standard elements, building a customized superyacht that caters to all your requirements takes more time.
-You also have to take unexpected delays into consideration.
+You also have to consider unexpected delays.

 The design or planning is the most critical phase in a superyacht construction.
 Considering the budget and specific requirements, the entire process could take between nine months and a year.